csmarz/Yin-Yang-Exhaustive-SearchExperiment/README.md

 # Yin-Yang-Exhaustive-Search

-These are some programs for Exhaustive Search Yin-Yang solver, Prune-and-Search Yin-Yang solver and Yin-Yang verifier.
+These are some programs for Exhaustive Search Yin-Yang solver, Prune-and-Search Yin-Yang solver, and Yin-Yang verifier.

 ### How to run